EOxServer/eoxserver/docs/sphinx/en/users/basics.rst

 What is EOxServer?
 ~~~~~~~~~~~~~~~~~~

-EOxServer is an open source software for registering, processing and publishing
+EOxServer is an open source software for registering, processing, and publishing
-Earth Observation data via different Web Services.
+Earth Observation (EO) data via different Web Services.
 EOxServer is written in
 Python and relies on widely-used libraries for geospatial data manipulation.

 The core concept of the EOxServer data model is the one of a coverage.
 In this
 context, a coverage is a mapping from a domain set (a geographic region of the
-earth described by its coordinates) to a range set.
+Earth described by its coordinates) to a range set.
 For original EO data,
-the range set usually consists of measurements of some physical quantity (
+the range set usually consists of measurements of some physical quantity
-e.g. radiation for optical instruments).
+(e.g. radiation for optical instruments).

 The EOxServer service model is designed to deliver (representations of) EO data
 using open standard web service interfaces as specified by the `Open Geospatial